Preston Brown (linebacker): 2014

-On May 14, 2014, the Buffalo Bills signed Brown to a four-year, $3 million contract that included a signing bonus of $648,000.
+On May 14, 2014, the Bills signed Brown to a four-year, [$3 million contract that included a signing bonus of $648,000.

 Throughout training camp, Brown competed for a role as a backup outside linebacker against Nigel Bradham.
 On July 2, 2014, it was reported that starting weakside linebacker Kiko Alonso was expected to miss the entire season after tearing his ACL.
 Defensive coordinator Jim Schwartz held an open competition to between Brown and Bradham to name a new starter.
-Head coach Doug Marrone named Brown the backup weakside linebacker to begin the season, behind Nigel Bradham.
+Head coach Doug Marrone named Brown the backup weakside linebacker to begin the season, behind Bradham.